kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (11/27) [Here]({{ page.url }pre-final-grades.pdf} are your grades going into the final.
+This does not account for the last homework assignment, which would have a small effect.

 * (11/27) Here are a bunch of practice questions for the final exam, taken from your textbook:

     * Chapter 11: (p.
 650) 9–12, 17, 18, 27, 28, 37, 38, 39, 44, 53